urfdvw/circuitpython-online-ide-1/README.md

 ## Features
 This IDE Runs on any device with the Chrome browser, including **Chromebooks**, or Chromium-based browsers such as MS Edge.
-It includes essential tools for microcontroller projects, including
+It includes essential tools for CirtuitPython microcontroller projects, including
 - Code editor with multiple tabs
 - Serial Console for communication and Read-Evaluate-Print loop (REPL)
 - Serial data plotter